Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Illinois order of protection, whether issued in a civil or criminal

-proceeding, may be enforced through civil or criminal contempt procedures,
+proceeding or by a military tribunal, may be enforced through civil or criminal contempt procedures,

 as appropriate, by any court with jurisdiction, regardless where the act or